Javascript is required

 • Signal and Image Processing: Nonlinear filtering techniques, biomedical signal analysis (EEG, ECG, EMG), pattern recognition in nonlinear domains.

-• Biomedical and Health Applications: Nonlinear modeling in physiology, intelligent diagnostic systems, chaos theory in medical imaging and bioinformatics.
+• Biomedical and Health Applications: Nonlinear modelling in physiology, intelligent diagnostic systems, chaos theory in medical imaging and bioinformatics.

-• Engineering and Industrial Systems: Nonlinear modeling and control in robotics, Internet of Things (IoT), cyber-physical systems, smart grids, and renewable energy systems.
+• Engineering and Industrial Systems: Nonlinear modelling and control in robotics, Internet of Things (IoT), cyber-physical systems, smart grids, and renewable energy systems.

 Emerging Technologies: Quantum chaos, nonlinear models in big data analytics, intelligent simulations and forecasting of emerging technologies